ambatlle/tasks-demo/README.md

 - [ ] document .env files
 - [ ] review why port not changes in production
 - [ ] update docker-compose cmd info with env file (--listen $PORT)
+- [ ] investgate how to use docker in rootless mode